Menu

 There are many types of consulting firms in the marketplace, and one major distinction that separates products and service offerings is custom vs. standard.
 Each has its place, and neither is totally appropriate or inappropriate.

-Customized products and services tend to be more appropriate for issues that are mission critical, more complex, or more individualistic in nature.
-For example, your strategic planning process is by definition mission critical and should fit with your organization’s specific situation, goals, and resources.
+Customized products and services tend to be more appropriate for issues that are mission-critical, more complex, or more individualistic in nature.
+For example, your strategic planning process is, by definition, mission-critical and should fit with your organization’s specific situation, goals, and resources.
 Your organizational structure should be designed to execute your strategy and link your organization with your customers.
 Your sales incentive compensation plan and the selection process for high-level positions are complex issues that should be customized to your organization.

 While CMA falls in the camp of providing customized products and services, we believe standardized solutions have their place.
 How do you make the call between custom and standard?